KnpLabs/KnpUserBundle/Resources/doc/index.md

 service available via the alias `fos_userbundle`.
 The id of the bundle's user provider service is `fos_user.user_provider.username`.

-Next, take a look at examine the `firewalls` section.
+Next, take a look at and examine the `firewalls` section.
 Here we have declared a firewall named `main`.
 By specifying `form_login`, you have told the Symfony2 framework that any time a request is made to this firewall that leads to the user needing to authenticate himself, the user will be redirected to a form where he will be able to enter his credentials.
-It should come as no surprise then that you have specified the user provider we declared earlier as the provider for the firewall to use as part of the authentication process.
+It should come as no surprise then that you have specified the user provider service we declared earlier as the provider for the firewall to use as part of the authentication process.

 **Note:**

 > Although we have used the form login mechanism in this example, the FOSUserBundle
-> user provider is compatible with many other authentication methods as well.
-Please
+> user provider service is compatible with many other authentication methods as well.
-> read the Symfony2 Security component documention for more information on the
+> Please read the Symfony2 Security component documention for more information on the
 > other types of authentication methods.

 The `access_control` section is where you specify the credentials necessary for